 How does the old fashioned bean bag fit into outdoor photography?
 In this free video, world renowned outdoor photographer Zac Mills takes you on a wildlife safari in Kenya for practical uses of this handy device.
 When you are photographing wildlife out of a vehicle, you can substitute your tripod for a bean bag by anchoring it on a ledge.
-Zac captures some amazing wildlife images with this simple support system, which gives him flexibility in quickly moving his telephoto lens around.
+Zac captures some wildlife photography techniques and amazing wildlife images with this simple support system, which gives him flexibility in quickly moving his telephoto lens around.
 He shoots from the roof, the window, or any surface the bean bags can rest on.
 Zac recommends shifting the lens foot so that it sits on the bean bag.
 This simple bean bag method allows you to quickly focus, resulting in the sharp images you’re aiming to achieve.

 The problem in photographing the hall of mirrors was the wide dynamic range of light.
 In this editing video, post production instructor, Tony Sweet, shows you how to solve that problem in HDR processing.
 After combining the seven source images, Tony works his HDR image through tone mapping in the Photomatix default setting.
 He experiments…Watch Now >>

 How do you capture a scene bathed in mostly dark, natural light?
 In this Capturing Window Light video, professional photographer and instructor, Tony Sweet, takes you to a shadowy prison cell and uses a long set of exposures for his HDR photograph.
 The average, aperture priority setting calls for 15 seconds at 400 ISO.
 Tony…Watch Now >>